Nissan e-NV200 van review

 As with the Leaf, the e-NV200 comes with three charging options that plug into a flap in the van’s nose.
-Add a wallbox charger when you buy a van, and you’ll be able to charge the battery from flat in seven and a half hours, so overnight charging will be a breeze.
+Add a wallbox charger when you buy a van, and you’ll be able to charge the battery from flat in seven, so overnight charging will be a breeze.

 Visia is a no-nonsense van, with steel wheels, sliding doors, a steel bulkhead and offset steel double doors at the back.
 There’s a basic stereo, electric windows, a USB connection and Bluetooth, but the only concession to modern technology as standard is push-button starting.
 However, you can add a rapid charger to match the higher-spec models in the range, while the Heat Pack allows you to pre-condition the cabin while the van is still plugged in, saving battery capacity for driving.

 Acenta adds rapid charging as standard, as well as automatic air-conditioning, a reversing camera, battery heating and cooling to help the van maintain its charge, and cruise control with speed limiter.
 Sat nav is available as an option.